JeStock/distance/README.md

 > -- _Alan Kay_

 Here is a problem to solve - validate (or better say _parse_) an input data, collect _all_ the occurred errors and return either the list of errors or successfully parsed data: `rowData -> parser -> ParsedData XOR Error[]`.
-It happened so that almost all mainstream OO languages doesn't have a _simple_ and _reliable_ tool for that simple problem.
+It happened so that almost all mainstream OO languages don’t have a _simple_ and _reliable_ tool for that simple problem.

 In C# this issue typically solved by one of the following 3 approaches:
 1. Utilizing exceptions.
 There are tons and tons written and said why this is not a good solution, just name a few here:
    * Collect all the errors in one go is complicated;
    * Exceptions cannot be used in a type modeling, they cannot be explicitly encoded in a method’s signature;
    * Exceptions are not type-safe.
 There is no compile-time validation for code correctness;
-   * Exception are _designed_ and _named_ to denote something _exceptional_, corrupted data or incerrect user input - is not something exceptional, it's _expected_.
+   * Exceptions are _designed_ and _named_ to denote something _exceptional_, corrupted data or incorrect user input - is not something exceptional, it's _expected_.
 2. Mixing up responsibilities, e.g. `parsing` and `error reporting` are done in one place, e.g. logger is injected into domain code to be able to report error immediately where it's discovered.
 That violates SRP and makes code less testable.
 3. Hand-making `Result` types, usually incorrect, like this: